 Step 1: Requirement Gathering and Documentation

 The first step in discovery is requirement gathering in QA.
 A web application is only as good as its ability to meet user expectations and business goals.
-To ensure this, testers need clarity on features, workflows, and technical details.
+Without clear requirements, testers may validate the wrong scenarios or overlook key features.

 Requirement gathering usually involves:

 The outcome is a requirement document that acts as a single source of truth.
-When testers have this clarity, they can avoid assumptions and instead focus on validating the right scenarios.
+When testers have this clarity, they can avoid assumptions and instead focus on validating the right features with precision.

 Step 2: Technical Architecture Analysis

-Every web application has dependencies—databases, APIs, servers, integrations—that can become bottlenecks if not tested properly.
-During discovery, a technical architecture analysis is performed to understand how these pieces fit together.
+Every web application has dependencies—databases, APIs, servers, and third-party integrations.
+If not analysed early, these can become bottlenecks during testing.
+During discovery, a technical architecture analysis is performed to understand how all pieces fit together.

 Why it matters:

-• Reveals integration points that require thorough API validation.
+- Highlights integration points that need API testing and validation.

-• Ensures performance and scalability are factored into the test strategy.
+- Ensures performance testing and scalability are factored into the QA strategy.

-By mapping out the system early, QA teams prevent last-minute surprises during execution.
+By mapping out the system early, QA teams reduce late-stage surprises and costly rework.

 Step 3: User Persona and Journey Mapping

-Testing is not just about features—it’s about users.
-User journey mapping in QA helps ensure the application delivers a seamless experience to real-world users.
+Testing is not only about features—it’s about people.
+User journey mapping in QA ensures that applications deliver a seamless experience for real users.

 For example:

-• An e-commerce app user persona may focus on easy checkout, payment security, and order tracking.
+- An e-commerce user persona values secure payments, smooth checkout, and order tracking.

 Step 5: Defining Testing Scope